flash548/sample-schema/README.md

 ---

+This service shows how to map many-roles to many-nested-resources.

-This service is intended to be fed a "role" from an IdP (e.g. Keycloak) and then fetch what that "role" can do within the given schema (amongst the schema's forms and program levels).
+This service is intended to be fed a "role" name from an IdP (e.g. Keycloak) and then fetch what that "role" can do within the given schema (amongst the schema's forms and program levels).

 Permissions are synonymous with "Security Functions"... they can be created per program unit.

-# Sample Schema
+## Sample Schema

 Some overall rules enforced: